 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

 3 Public Meeting Non- On March 31, April The participants

 targeted/broad 3rd, and April 7th either had

 community 2021, public questions or

-meetings was held to comments on HUD
+meetings were held comments on HUD

-gather input on the funding
+to gather input on funding

-draft Five-Year opportunities, how
+the draft Five-Year opportunities, how

-Consolidated Plan the disabled
+Consolidated Plan, the disabled

-and Annual Action population is
+Annual Action Plan population is

-Plan and Citizen accounted for
+and Citizen accounted for

 Participation Plan.
 A through

 total of 27 individuals development, how

 attended these wages in the city

 community meetings. are changing and

 how they relate to

 housing

 affordability, and

 how the City and

 HUD aim to prevent

 concentrations of

 poverty through

 the various funding

 mechanisms and

 tools used to

 address housing.